ZEISS-PiWeb/PiWeb-Api/_pages/API/01-general.md

 if your chosen tool or script language does not work directly with present encoding.

 <h2 id="{{page.sections['general']['secs']['security'].anchor}}">{{page.sections['general']['secs']['security'].title}}</h2>
 Access to PiWeb Server service might require authentication.
-Authentication can be either *basic authentication* based on username and password, *Windows authentication* based on Active Directory integration or OpenID connect authentication.
+Authentication can be either *basic authentication* based on username and password, *Windows authentication* based on Active Directory integration, *certificate authentication* or *OpenID connect authentication*.
+Our .NET SDK (C# API) offers convenient functionality to use all possible authentication methods, corresponding documentation can be found in the
+[security section](http://zeiss-piweb.github.io/PiWeb-Api/sdk/v8.2/#ba-security ".NET SDK security documentation") of the .NET SDK.
+When accessing the PiWeb API via REST using different clients (e.g. Python), it can be necessary to use 3rd party libraries or to implement authentication methods yourself.
+We do not offer detailed documentation on how to do this, instead you can find further information following provided links.

 **Basic authentication**